leopoldfajtak/dotfiles/README.md

 Mail, Todo, Contacts, Calendar
 ------------------------------
 ### Dependencies
-- `pass` to manage passwords for mail and calendar synchronisation
+- `pass` to manage passwords for mail and calendar synchronisation, as well as `pinentry-gtk-2` for prompting the password
 - `neomutt` for mail (with the dependencies according to lukesmithxyz's `muttwiz`)
 - `vdirsyncer`, `khal`, `todoman`, `click-repl`  for task, calendar and contact management